Code and section: HIST*3480*02

-Week 1: Pre-arranged telephone call with Professor Wilson to view the diaries.
+- Week 1: Pre-arranged group meeting with Professor Wilson to view the diaries.
 Instructions will be established and training started for reading cursive, transcribing, researching the diarist, and selecting tweets and glossary items.
 You will also learn about the questions/tools with which to mine diaries of meaning.
 You will start with a moderately easy diary for the first five weeks.

-Week 5 or 6: Meeting.
-First collection of weekly Reflections is due covering weeks 1-5, and you will raise your transcribing skills by advancing to a more difficult diary
+- Week 6: Meeting.
+First collection of weekly Reflections is due covering weeks 1-6, and you will raise your transcribing skills by advancing to a more difficult diary.

 *Please note: This is a preliminary web course description only.
 The department reserves the right to change without notice any information in this description.
 The final, binding course outline will be distributed in the first class of the semester.